 Level 2

 This option provides 240 volts of power for charging, allowing an auto battery to reach a full charge in 3-5 hours.
 One benefit of Level 2 is it does not require significant changes to your current electrical system.
+Level 2 chargers are a common choice for commercial properties where vehicles are parked for several hours, such as offices, multifamily buildings, medical facilities, retail centers, and employee parking areas.

 This may be sufficient if you only want to put in a small number of chargers as a convenience to clients visiting your business.
+Level 2 EV charging for commercial properties can also be a practical starting point for owners who want to add charging now while leaving room for future expansion.

 Level 3

 This is the fastest charging level because it is direct current fast charging (DCFC).
 This charging level bypasses the AC/DC converter vehicles have and feeds current directly to the battery using a high voltage.
+Level 3 charging may be a better fit for commercial properties with higher traffic volume, shorter parking times, fleet vehicles, or locations where fast turnaround is important.

 The EV charging station installation cost is higher than the other two levels but provides the best service.
 You will be able to charge a fully depleted vehicle battery in about 30 minutes.
 The efficiency of this charger far outweighs the higher cost.
+Because Level 3 chargers place a much greater demand on the electrical system, ROS Electric can help evaluate service capacity, distribution equipment, wiring requirements, and installation feasibility before work begins.

 electric car, electric car charger installationCommercial EV Charging Installation Cost

 The cost for an EV charging station depends on the level of chargers, the number of spots, whether your site is made ready, and permits.
 You may be able to reduce your cost if the local, state, or federal government is offering EV incentives.
 For example, New Jersey offers a sales tax exemption, grant, rebate, and toll discount program for electronic vehicles.
+Since incentive programs and eligibility requirements can change, commercial property owners should review current New Jersey EV charging incentives.
+We are happy to consult with commercial property owners and provide them with the latest incentive programs and eligibility requirements.

 Preparation of your site includes establishing an electric infrastructure to power the stations.
 This includes wire conduits and connectors, pouring new concrete, parking lot restriping, and signs that guide visitors to the EV station.
 Once the site is ready, there are additional costs for installing chargers and operation.
 One way to minimize your expenses is to call a professional EV charging installer in New Jersey with experience wiring commercial EV charging stations.
+ROS Electric can help commercial property owners plan the electrical side of the project, including load assessment, wiring, panel or service upgrades, charger placement, and coordination with the overall building electrical system.

 Key Takeaways: